Gnetidae: Anthophyte hypothesis

 From the early twentieth century, the anthophyte hypothesis was the prevailing explanation for seed plant evolution, based on shared morphological characters between the gnetophytes and angiosperms.
 In this hypothesis, the gnetophytes, along with the extinct order Bennettitales, are sister to the angiosperms, forming the "anthophytes".
 Some morphological characters that were suggested to unite the anthophytes include vessels in wood, net-veined leaves (in Gnetum only), lignin chemistry, the layering of cells in the apical meristem, pollen and megaspore features (including thin megaspore wall), short cambial initials, and lignin syringal groups.
 However, most genetic studies, as well as more recent morphological analyses, have rejected the anthophyte hypothesis.

-Several of these studies have suggested that the gnetophytes and angiosperms have independently derived characters, including flower-like reproductive structures and tracheid vessel elements, that appear shared but are actually the result of parallel evolution.
+It has been suggested that the gnetophytes and angiosperms have independently derived characters, including flower-like reproductive structures and tracheid vessel elements, that appear shared but are actually the result of parallel evolution.

 Gnepine hypothesis

 The gnepine hypothesis is a modification of the gnetifer hypothesis, and suggests that the gnetophytes belong within the conifers as a sister group to the Pinaceae.
 According to this hypothesis, the conifers as currently defined are not a monophyletic group, in contrast with molecular findings that support its monophyly.
-All existing evidence for this hypothesis comes from molecular studies since 1999.
+One of the traits shared by both groups, is the absence of biflavonoids.
 A 2018 phylogenomic study estimated the divergence between Gnetales and Pinaceae at around 241 millions of years ago, in the early Triassic while a 2021 study placed it earlier, in the Carboniferous.

 However, the morphological evidence remains difficult to reconcile with the gnepine hypothesis.
-If the gnetophytes are nested within conifers, they must have lost several shared derived characters of the conifers (or these characters must have evolved in parallel in the other two conifer lineages): narrowly triangular leaves (gnetophytes have diverse leaf shapes), resin canals, a tiered proembryo, and flat woody ovuliferous cone scales.
-These kinds of major morphological changes are not without precedent in the Pinales, however: the Taxaceae, for example, have lost the classical cone of the conifers in favor of a single-terminal ovule, surrounded by a fleshy aril.
+If the gnetophytes are nested within conifers, they must have lost several shared derived characters of the conifers (or these characters must have evolved in parallel in the other two conifer lineages); narrowly triangular leaves (gnetophytes have diverse leaf shapes), resin canals, a tiered proembryo, and flat woody ovuliferous cone scales.
+These kinds of major morphological changes are not without precedent in the Pinidae, however.
+The Taxaceae, for example, have lost the classical cone of the conifers, instead producing a single-terminal ovule, surrounded by a fleshy aril, and most species in Podocarpaceae show similar adaptations; in both, related to seed dispersal by birds rather than wind.

 Gnetophyte-sister hypothesis

-Some partitions of the genetic data suggest that the gnetophytes are sister to all of the other extant seed plant groups.
+Some partitions of the genetic data suggest that the gnetophytes are sister to all other extant seed plant groups.
 However, there is no morphological evidence nor examples from the fossil record to support the gnetophyte-sister hypotheses.

-Fossil gnetophytes
+Fossil history

 Knowledge of gnetophyte history through fossil discovery has increased greatly since the 1980s.
 Although some fossils that have been proposed to be gnetophytes have been found as far back as the Permian, their affinities to the group are equivocal.
 The oldest fossils that are definitely assignable to the group date to the Late Jurassic.
 Overall, the fossil record of the group is richest during the Early Cretaceous, exhibiting a substantial decline during the Late Cretaceous.